 Google Forms provides two ways to provide immediate feedback.
 These are Branching/Go to section for MC questions or using Response validation for short answer.
 For a complete list of question types Forms supports see this link from Google.

 I have sample forms with questions that you can use as a template for each feedback type we discuss.
-If you click the link above all the Google forms and a google sheet with all the article links can be added to your Google Drive.
+If you click the link all the Google forms and a google sheet with all the article links can be added to your Google Drive by opening the group.
 Some of the settings required in Forms are not obvious, so having an example can be helpful.
 In this article, I’ll describe examples for each feedback type and how I use them with my students.

 Part 1.1-Branching or Go to Section

-A simple way to use Branching/Go to Section is to circle back to the same MC question for incorrect responses and only move forward if the correct answer is selected.
+One way to use the Branching/Go to Section option is to circle back to the same MC question for incorrect responses and only move forward if the correct answer is selected.

-To do this in a Google Form, I place each MC question in a section and then make a second section with the same question that all incorrect responses go to.
-In the second retry section, I let them know they missed it and can reattempt the question.
+To do this in a Google Form, I place each MC question in one section and then make a second ‘retry’ section with the same question that all incorrect responses go to.
+In the second retry section, I let them know they missed the question and allow them to reattempt it.
 This feedback type example requires the student to select the correct response before moving on to the next question.
 The only difference between this and a standard MC question is using the three dots option to select ‘Go to section based on answer‘.
 Shuffling the option order is also fine and does not interfere with the branching to the correct location.

 I name the retry section with the question number and some text to indicate they made an incorrect selection.
 I then place a duplicate copy of the question in this section, and all incorrect responses go to this one retry section.